MaxvandeLaar/Dencrypt/README.md

 Dencrypt is an IntelliJ IDEA plugin that can encrypt/decrypt text in the editor.

-#### Why?
+### Why?
 When working on a project, sometimes its hard to ensure sensitive data does not end up as plain text in git.
-This plugin gives you the ability to encrypt/decrypt text inside the InteliJ IDEA editor.
+This plugin gives you the ability to encrypt/decrypt text inside the IntelliJ IDEA editor.

-#### License
+### License
 MIT License

 Copyright (c) 2018 Max van de Laar